mdsanwarhossain/Technical-Debt-Behavior-Detection/README.md

-# DesigniteJava
+# Technical-Debt-Behavior-Detection
-DesigniteJava is a code quality assessment tool for code written in Java.
+Technical-Debt-Behavior-Detection is a code quality assessment tool for code written in Java.
 It detects numerous design and implementation smells.
 It also computes many commonly used object-oriented metrics.

 ## Features
 * Detects 17 design smells